di/talks/pycon_2017/talk.md

 >>>
 ```

-^ An assignment token is the equals sign
+^ An equals token is the equals sign

 ---